 This official Sub-regional Land Use Planning meeting is being held Wednesday February 6, 6-8pm, at the Kwanlin Dun Cultural Centre in Whitehorse.

 Placer mining is where gold dust, and flakes and (if a miner is lucky) nuggets, are found loose in the river gravel.
 It does, however, have an impact on the environment.

 Proposed and upcoming hard rock (as opposed to placer) mines in the Yukon can be viewed here.

 Currently active hard rock mines in the Yukon can be viewed here.

 Free Presentaton - Abandoned Mines in the Yukon: The Financial Picture

 Join YCS mining analyst Lewis Rifkind on Tues.
 Jan.
 29, 2019 at the Whitehorse Public Library from 6:30-8 PM for an informative presentation about the financial impacts of abandoned mines in the Yukon.
 This presentation is focused on financial, not environmental, impacts - what happens when a mining company can't pay the bills?
 Who's on the hook for the cleanup?
 Which Yukon mines are currently abandoned or in danger of it?
 And what can concerned citizens do?

 This is a free talk in the Whitehorse Public Library meeting room.
 The venue is wheelchair-accessible.

 The Yukon has the the free entry system of mining claim staking.
 Essentially, this means anywhere in the Yukon can be staked unless it has been specifically withdrawn by Government legislation.

-Some infograms (information sheets) about water contamination caused by mining, analysis and opinion about the Yukon royalty rates as it relates to placer and hard-rock mining, and some pertinant technical papers.
+An abandoned mine presentation; some infograms (information sheets) about water contamination caused by mining; analysis and opinion about the Yukon royalty rates as it relates to placer and hard-rock mining; and some pertinant technical papers.